Dogster is reader-supported. When you buy via links on our site, we may earn an affiliate commission at no cost to you. Learn more.

 Physical Comfort

 Dogs have an innate ability to sense when their owners are in distress or discomfort.
 Many of us have received welcome extra attention from our dogs during times we were sick or emotionally upset.
-During labor, a dog may instinctively stay close to the expectant mother, offering warmth and physical comfort through gentle nudges, leaning against her, or lying nearby.
+During labor, a dog may instinctively stay close to the expectant parent, offering warmth and physical comfort through gentle nudges, leaning against them, or lying nearby.
 The rhythmic sound of a dog’s breathing or the sensation of their fur can also have a soothing effect.

 rottweiler puppy sitting next to a pregnant woman